ADORSYS-GIS/moodle-plugin/plugins/gis-theme/adorsys_theme_v2/README.md

 A modern Moodle theme built with **Tailwind CSS**, **PostCSS**, and **Webpack**.

-This theme is a child theme based on Adorsys Theme v1, providing enhanced customization and modern styling capabilities for Moodle learning management system.
+This theme is a child theme based on Adorsys Theme v1, providing enhanced customization and modern styling capabilities for Moodle LMS.

 ---